gregv21v/chem-lab-desktop/README.md

 <strong>Objective:</strong>
-Mix chemicals together.
-Create a network of connecting pipes and tanks to separate tanks individually.
+Create your own lab using pipes and tanks

 This game is in early alpha, so expect bugs